-Knowledge, skills and attitudes support competencies which are common to good medical practice in Medical specialities.
+These encompass knowledge, skills and attitudes that support competencies and are common to good medical practice in Medical specialties.
 It is intended that all Specialist Registrars should re-affirm these competencies during Higher Specialist Training.
-No time-scale of acquisition is offered, but failure to make progress towards meeting these important objectives at an early stage would cause concern about a Specialist Registrar's suitability and ability to become independently capable as a Specialist in Public Health Medicine (SPHM).
+No time-scale of acquisition is offered, but failure to make progress towards meeting these important objectives at an early stage would cause concern about a Specialist Registrar's suitability and ability to become independently capable as a Specialist or Consultant in Public Health Medicine (SPHM/CPHM).